 How to Fix Brown Lawn Patches in Lawn

 Environmental factors outside your control, like seasonal changes, humidity changes and air temperatures, are leading causes of brown lawn patches.
 Fortunately, there are steps you can take to minimize the chance of spotty lawns.

-7 Ways to Prevent and Correct Brown Spots to Maintain a Green Lawn
+7 Ways to Prevent and Correct Brown Patches In Your Yard And Maintain a Green Lawn

 Feed the green, remove brown spots, and set up your lawn for consistent growth for years to come with these easy steps:

 - Water appropriately: If high moisture levels contribute to the yard’s brown patches, remove standing dew in the mornings by dragging your water hose over the lawn.
 If hydration is lacking, soak your lawn about once a week to provide about an inch of water.
 Install a quality irrigation system to offset Minnesota’s irregular rainfall schedule and significantly improve your property.